 Time-Dependent Results

 Note.
-Time-dependent x-coordinates and implied endpoint.
+Results of the exploratory analyses: Time-dependent x-coordinates and implied endpoint.
 Instead of normalizing the trajectories to the Z-axis, valid trials were trimmed to 340 ms and then averaged across participants.
-The shaded areas mark the CI while grey rectangles highlight the time range where a significant difference between the conditions was detected using the permutation and clustering procedure.* The first 100 ms of the implied endpoint figure indicate participants tended to initiate their movement towards the left.
+The shaded areas mark the CI while grey rectangles highlight the time range where a significant difference between the conditions was detected using the permutation and clustering procedure.
+The first 100 ms of the implied endpoint figure indicate participants tended to initiate their movement towards the left.
 This outcome may be attributed to a motor artifact caused by positioning the right reaching arm near the center of the body.

 Figure 5